-Investment is separated into residential, nonresidential, and equipment investment categories.
-In each case, the level of existing capital is calculated by starting with a base year estimate of capital stock, to which investment is added and depreciation is subtracted for each year.
+Investment is separated into residential, nonresidential, equipment and intellectual property products categories.
+For structures, the level of existing capital is calculated by starting with a base year estimate of capital stock, to which investment is added and depreciation is subtracted for each year.
 The desired level of capital is calculated in the capital demand equations, in block 2.
 Investment occurs when the optimal level of capital is higher than the actual level of capital; the rate at which this investment occurs is determined by the speed of adjustment.
+For equipment and intellectual property products, the level of existing nonresidential capital determines replacement demand, and the gap between optimal and actual nonresidential capital determines new demand.